 Above: Various views of the KL-43

-All KL-43 photos courtesy Ira J. Moser, Owner, MECO.
-Email: email@example.com Web: www.meco.org
+All KL-43 photos (in the group of 6 above) courtesy Ira J. Moser, Owner, MECO.
+Email: firstname.lastname@example.org Web: www.meco.org

 In Denmark, the KL-43 was used by HQ LANDJUT and the Sig BN´s (and probably by all sub-units to the HQ).
 The Corps HQ, which were situated in Rendsburg, is now closed.